Programs and Projects

 See more on our Museum page.

-The commissioning of the official portraits of the Chief Justices of the Louisiana Supreme Court is a SCLHS project.
+The commissioning of the official portraits of the chief justices of the Louisiana Supreme Court is a SCLAHS project.
 The portraits are presented in special courtroom unveiling ceremonies hosted by the Society.
 They are placed among the permanent exhibit of portraits of Supreme Court Chief Justices displayed in the Louisiana Supreme Court Museum.

-SCLHS also accepts other select portraits of Louisiana judges and lawyers and co-sponsors for display.
-The restoration of dozens of portraits of Louisiana judges and lawyers from the past has been also made possible in recent years through the contributions of SCLHS members.
+SCLAHS also accepts other select portraits of Louisiana judges and lawyers and co-sponsors for display.
+The restoration of dozens of portraits of Louisiana judges and lawyers from the past has been also made possible in recent years through the contributions of SCLAHS members.

 See more on our Supreme Court Portrait Collection page.